List of Mobile Suit Gundam 00 characters: Union

 Billy Katagiri is a mobile suit developer and friend of Union ace Graham Aker.
-After the appearance of Celestial Being, Billy, Graham, and Professor Ralph Eifman, who had taught Billy in college, are transferred to the Anti-Gundam Investigative Task Force, later named "Overflags".
+After the appearance of Celestial Being, Billy, Graham and Professor Ralph Eifman, who had taught Billy in college, are transferred to the Anti-Gundam Investigative Task Force, later named "Overflags".
 Billy is a former classmate of Leesa Kujo (aka Sumeragi Lee Noriega) and inadvertently leaks information about "Project G" to her and Celestial Being.
 After the death of Professor Eifman and Howard Mason during an attack by Team Trinity, Billy uses one of the recently acquired GN Drives to upgrade Graham's Flag unit to the GN-Flag in order to fight the Gundams.

-By the second season, Billy is taking care of a despondent Kujo, still unaware that she was a member of Celestial Being until Setsuna F Seiei appears to retrieve her.
+By the second season, Billy is taking care of a despondent Kujo, still unaware that she was a member of Celestial Being until Setsuna F. Seiei appears to retrieve her.
 Shocked by this revelation and feeling betrayed, Billy joins the A-Laws and becomes the head of mobile suit development.
-Once again teaming up with Graham Aker, now using the alias Mr. Bushido, Billy develops the Masurao and the upgraded Susanoo.
+Once again teaming up with Graham Aker (now using the alias Mr. Bushido), Billy develops the Masurao and the upgraded Susanoo.
 Billy disappears after the collapse of the African orbital elevator, but reappears four months later to provide his Trans-Am findings to the Innovators as he personally confronts Kujo while claiming to embraced the Innovators' ideals of world peace.
 However when exposed to the 00 Raiser's Trans-Am Burst, Billy is forced to express his feeling to Kujo as she apologized for hurting him.
-At the end of the series, a picture of him and Kujo is shown on a desk while Billy himself smiles down at the picture, doing his work while his friend Graham stands beside him.
+At the end of the series, a picture of him and Kujo is shown on a desk while Billy himself smiles down at it, doing his work while his friend Graham stands beside him.
 In the movie, Billy seems to have started a relationship with Mina Carmine.